 Shu Shin Luh and Connor Johnston of Garden Court Chambers, led by Martin Westgate QC of Doughty Street Chambers, instructed on behalf of the interveners Shelter and the Child Poverty Action Group.
-This case has been reported in the media including the Guardian and Independent.
+This case has been reported in the media including the Guardian, Independent and BBC.

 This morning, the Supreme Court handed down judgment in the case of Samuels v Birmingham City Council UKSC 28.
 The appeal was brought by Ms Samuels against a decision of the Court of Appeal, upholding a finding by the council that she had become ‘intentionally homeless’ within the meaning of Housing Act 1996 Pt 7, having left her home in 2011, together with her young children, after she fell into arrears with her rent.